LoveLow-Global/PrimeAttention.jl/README.md

 Differentiation: Fully compatible with `Zygote.jl` via `Zygote.Buffer` to handle array mutations during the forward pass.

-Performance: While complexity is reduced mathematically, speedup in the current version is limited by CPU-based iteration.
+Performance: While complexity is reduced mathematically, speedup in the current version is limited by CPU-based iteration, as we are using scalar indexing which will either cause the GPU to crash or be incredibly slow.
 This implementation serves as a research reference mainly.

+Future updates aim to make `PrimeAttention.jl` suitable for `Lux.jl` and GPU kernels.